cookie519/jiaxinxiao.github.io/_pages/personal.md

 Hobbies
 -----
-In my free time, I like traveling, skiing, diving, and making all kinds of things by hand.
-Here are some of my works.
+In her free time, she likes traveling, skiing, diving, and making all kinds of things by hand.
+Here are some of her works.

 ### Paper model of Miku